 Multivitamins.
-Have you ever wondered if taking one makes a difference?
-Whether you even need one?
-And if you take several supplements, how much should you take of each…and when?
-In this post I will answer these important questions as well as provide you some tips on finding the perfect supplement for your needs.
+We see them everywhere.
+But have you ever wondered to yourself: Do I even need to take a multivitamin?
+Do they make a difference?
+And how do I even go about choosing one?
+This article will answer these important questions as well as provide you some tips on finding the perfect supplement for your needs.

 Of course, even if you do follow a well-balanced diet, sometimes your body—for various reasons—simply needs more than what your meals can provide.
 While the evidence is somewhat conflicting—some studies show slight benefits while others don’t—I still believe that for most people, the potential health benefits of taking a daily multivitamin outweigh the potential risks.
 For this reason, some physicians like to think of a daily multivitamin in terms of it being a ‘micronutrient insurance.’
 Nevertheless, this next section will help you determine if taking a multivitamin, and what kind, is best for you…